 To celebrate my birthday today, I would like to reprint a post from 2013.
 It is a passage from my mother Lucille Verreault Ledoux’s memoir, We Were not Spoiled/A Franco-American Memoir:

 My second pregnancy was also easy enough.
-This time Albert was with me, and he and I could live it together.
+This time, the war was over and Albert was not in the Army.
+He and I could live this time together.
 My mother had had most of her babies at home, but by the mid-1940s, women were being urged to have their babies in the hospital.
 (Dr. Desaulniers must have been urging me, too, but I can’t remember.)

 We were still living with Albert’s parents when our second son was born on Saturday the eighteenth of January 1947.
 That afternoon, it was not snowing but there was a lot of snow on the ground.
 Albert had driven me to St. Mary’s hospital and then he had left me there.
 In those days, fathers were not allowed to participate in the birthing process and were told to go wait at home—“Somebody will call.”
 I guess neither of us thought of insisting that Albert should be there with me.
 It just wasn’t done, but even though Albert was not with me in the birthing room, it was different for me to know that he was in town and not on the war front.